Supercritical carbon dioxide: Aerogel production

 Supercritical carbon dioxide is used in the production of silica, carbon and metal based aerogels.
 For example, silicon dioxide gel is formed and then exposed to sCO_{2}.
 When the CO_{2} goes supercritical, all surface tension is removed, allowing the liquid to leave the aerogel and produce nanometer sized pores.

 Sterilization of biomedical materials

 Supercritical CO_{2} is an alternative for thermal sterilization of biological materials and medical devices with combination of the additive peracetic acid (PAA).
 Supercritical CO_{2} does not sterilize the media, because it does not kill the spores of microorganisms.
 Moreover, this process is gentle, as the morphology, ultrastructure and protein profiles of inactivated microbes are preserved.

+Cleaning of cork

+Natural cork is a suberin based natural polymer foam that can have unpleasant substances which are responsible for the loss of quality in wine.
+The leading substance is 2,4,6 trichloroanisole (TCA), which can be detected at concentrations as low as 2 ng/l in the wine.
+Supercritical CO_{2} is used at industrial scale to remove this substance and guarantee that the wine retains its full quality.

 Cleaning

 Supercritical CO_{2} is used in certain industrial cleaning processes.